Fr33maan/armourer/README.md

 ## Updates
 It is important to keep the system up to date.
 The package "unattended-upgrades" will automatically download debian security updates.
 ClamAV database is updated once an hour, clamscan is performed once a day during the night and an email will be sent if an infected file is found.
+Psad signature update is also performed once a day.
+You can find update script in /etc/cron.daily/

 * * *